-Using the JS SDKs
+Using the JS SDK

-- Configure the embedded wallet configuration.
+- Configure the embedded wallet.

 - Wait for the signer to be ready.